 Work closely with the airport users, pilot community, and the residents of the District to improve on Fly Quiet program.
-Use specified programs and non-traditional approaches to encourage observance of annoyance mitigation programs.
+Use specified programs incentives and non-traditional approaches to encourage observance of annoyance mitigation programs. compliance with Noise Abatement Procedures.